 In the summer of 2020, some industry experts wondered if MGM Springfield would ever open again.
-Personally, I thought the future looked dim, at least under the MGM brand.
+I thought the future looked dim, at least under the MGM brand.
 First, MGM Springfield Opens to Delight and Concern for a good showing of Platinum and Noir Rewards players.
 Many Springfield players and residents love their MGM Springfield and couldn’t wait any longer.
-This is an update of the last year since it reopened.
+This post is an update of the last year since it reopened.

 Massachusetts followed other New England casino protocols, such as mandatory mask coverings and lots of plexiglass petitions.